 There’s no question about it, living alone has its perks!
-You have complete independence, you always find things where you left them and you never have to fight your roommate for the remote.
+You have

 This does, however, make you an easier target for burglars.
 Here are some things you may want to consider to keep yourself, and your home, safe these holidays.